ongk/hz-table/README.md

  - example of responsive table with selection column and gaps in between rows
 * modern-no-gap-batch.html
  - example of responsive table with "modern" look, selection column, no gaps in between rows, and drag-n-drop re-ordering of rows
+* allocation-example.html
+ - example of allocation tables (adding/removing from one table to another)

 ### Table Classes
 * table-rsp - responsive table